bloomberg/chromium.bb/docs/security/rule-of-2.md

   * we must accept the risk of bugs in Mojo deserialization; but thankfully
   * Mojo deserialization is very amenable to fuzzing; and
-  * it's a big improvement to scope bugs to smaller areas, like deserialization functions and very simple classes like `SkBitmap` and `SkPixmap`; and
+  * it's a big improvement to scope bugs to smaller areas, like IPC deserialization functions and very simple classes like `SkBitmap` and `SkPixmap`.

-  * ultimately this process results in parsing significantly simpler grammars (PNG → Mojo + `SkBitmap` in this case).
+Ultimately this process results in parsing significantly simpler grammars.
+(PNG → Mojo + `SkBitmap` in this case.)

 > (We have to accept the risk of memory safety bugs in Mojo deserialization
 > because C++'s high performance is crucial in such a throughput- and